Toward Trustworthy Neural Program Synthesis: Related Work

 \textbf{Program synthesis.} Automatically constructing software has been a longstanding goal of computer science~\citep{1702636,gulwani2017program}.
 Classic program synthesizers input a formal specification of what the program should do, and then either search or logically derive a program guaranteed to satisfy that formal specification~\citep{alur2013syntax}.
 This formal specification could come from a rich, expressive logic (e.g.~\cite{polikarpova2016program}) or less precise, but still formal modalities such as input-output examples~\citep{gulwani2011automating}.
 Classic program synthesizers assume it is possible to verify the correctness of a candidate program.
 This verification assumption allows a generate-and-test approach to always eventually find a satisfying program, though practical program synthesizers are more clever in how they search for programs~\citep{lezama2008program}, including incorporating guidance from neural networks~\citep{chaudhuri2021neurosymbolic,ellis2021dreamcoder}.

-\textbf{Natural language to code.} Program synthesis has classically concerned itself with formal, verifiable specifications, but another way of specifying program behavior is to simply describe it in natural language.
-Semantic parsers convert natural language to \emph{logical forms}, i.e. formal representations of meaning, and executable programs are a popular kind of logical form~\citep{kamath2018survey,10.1162/COLI_a_00127,zettlemoyer2012learning}.
-Work like ours can be seen as a kind of semantic parsing, but where the programs can be arbitrary python code.
-This works by leveraging large language models for source code, surveyed next.

 \textbf{Large language models for source code.} Our work uses large language models for source code~\citep{codex, austin2021program}.
 These neural networks generate source code conditioned or `prompted' by a mix of code and natural language (the natural language is usually represented as code comments).
-Such language models, when effective, are based on very large transformers~\citep{transformers} trained in an autoregressive manner, as popularized by the GPT~\citep{gpt} class of models.
+Such language models are typically implemented as very large transformers~\citep{transformers,gpt}.

 Following the introduction of large transformer-based language models for source code, there has been work on how to boost the accuracy of those models.
 Here, accuracy means the probability of sampling a correct program conditioned on a natural-language prompt.
 Accuracy is often measured by functional correctness with the \emph{pass@k} metric, which considers drawing $k$ IID samples from the language model and testing if any of those samples pass a set of holdout test cases.
 Toward boosting \emph{pass@k}, researchers have considered \emph{clustering} sampled programs according to the outputs they produce on test inputs~\citep{shi2022natural, li2022competition}.
 For example, AlphaCode prioritizes large `clusters' of samples with the exact same input-output behavior~\citep{li2022competition}, effectively reranking the samples from the language model according to how likely they are to solve the task.
 A complementary reranking strategy is to train a second neural network to predict program correctness, as explored in~\cite{inala2022fault}.
 Another approach is to ask the language model to `show its work' by prompting it to generate/use intermediate evaluation states, known as `chain-of-thought-prompting'~\citep{DBLP:journals/corr/abs-2201-11903} and `scratch pads'~\citep{DBLP:journals/corr/abs-2112-00114}.
 Our goal of having our model not make predictions when it doesn't think it can get it right is related to the recent Grammformer introduced by~\cite{guo2022learning}, which is a Codex-like model outputting regex patterns containing wildcards where the model is uncertain.